 If you are a resident of the City of Stephenson, the City needs your help.
 Nine (9) qualified voter residents are needed for a Charter Commission, who will be responsible for revising the City’s current charter.
-Nominating petitions for the November 5, 2019 ballot need to be filed with the City Clerk by 4 p.m. on July 23, 2019.
+Residents can still file as a Write-In Candidate for the November 5, 2019 election.
+The filing deadline is 4 p.m. on October 25, 2019.
 For more information contact City Hall at (906) 753-6228.

 The City now has a facebook page.

 Reservations are being received for the park pavilions.
 The pavilions are reserved on a first come-first serve basis.
 For reservations contact City Hall.
 The Multi-purpose Pavilion has flush bathrooms and a recently added kitchen area where food can be stored and served from.
 The Stephenson Lions Club generously donated time and materials toward the construction of the kitchen area.

 The City has now implemented a voluntary green pricing renewable energy program.
 Contact City Hall for more details.

 Utility bills can now be paid by debit/credit card in the office or online, or by ACH.
 ACH forms are available at the City Hall office.